Water supply in the lower Hunter is vulnerable to drought - our dams fill quickly but they empty quickly as well.

 Water demand from customers also has a major influence on our dam levels.
-Did you know that households in our region still use an average of about 10% more water than the national average?
+Here in the Hunter we each use on average 191 litres per day, this is 10% more than we could be*.

 There's a lot all of us can do to save our precious resource and be more water efficient, either by following the Water Wise behaviours and choosing water efficient appliances when upgrading household items.
 Fixing leaks around the house is another way to save water and on your bills.

 Together we can make a big difference in conserving our most precious resource.